unl-pal/argv-transformer/README.md

 (Suitability is defined in sourceAnalysis.AnalyzedMethod.java by isSymbolicSuitable() method.
 A java program is suitable if at least one of its methods is suitable.)

+Input:

+ * database - Directory of repositories.

+Output:

+ * suitablePrgms - Directory of repositories containing only java files suitable for analysis (in original directory structure).

 **transform.Main.java**
-Given a directory of Java projects, this program attempts to transform each .java file in the directory into a compilable benchmark.
+Given a directory of suitable Java programs, this program attempts to transform each file into a compilable benchmark.

 A directory of benchmarks is created, containing the programs that would successfully compile (before or after transformation) in their original directory structure.

-Directories produced:
+Input:

+ * suitablePrgms - Directory of repositories, each of which contains only java classes suitable for analysis.

+Output:

  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.

 **full.Main.java**
 Given a CSV of GitHub repositories (as gathered by RepoReaper), this program will select suitable repositories, download them, search for classes containing SPF-suitable methods, and transform suitable classes into compilable, benchmark programs.

-Directories produced:
+Input:

+* CSV of GitHub repositories as gathered by RepoReaper.

+Output:

- * database - Directory of original GitHub repos.
-Useful now for development, will be deleted in final version.
+ * database - Directory of GitHub repos that meet project filter specification.
  * suitablePrgms - Directory containing suitable programs extracted from GitHub repos.
 This is where the transformation of the source code takes place.
  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.